voder-ai/eslint-plugin-traceability/README.md

 ## Security and Dependency Health

 For the canonical, user-facing security policy (including how to report vulnerabilities), see [SECURITY.md](SECURITY.md).
-The additional files under `docs/` referenced below provide deeper background and implementation details for interested readers.
+Internal implementation details and deeper discussion live in the project’s internal documentation and decision records, which are intended for maintainers rather than end users.

 ### What end users can expect from production dependencies